Tae Rak (Lake Condah) Guided Cultural Walk

 DESCRIPTION

-Your Gunditjmara cultural guide will take you on an informative walk around Tae Rak (Lake Condah).
+Your Gunditjmara cultural guide will take you on an informative walk around Tae Rak (Lake Condah) and the surrounding wetlands.
 The lake is made up of 1,700 hectares of significant wetlands and stony rises right next to the historic lava flows of Budj Bim National Park.
-The Gunditjmara people have sustained life here for tens of thousands of years, and created what is considered to be one of Australia’s earliest and largest aquaculture ventures.
+The Gunditjmara people have sustained life here for tens of thousands of years, and created what is considered to be one of Australia’s earliest and largest aquaculture systems.

-The tour starts with a walk to the front of the lake.
-Your guide will give you an overview of the Gunditjmara creation story and point out the extensive marine and bird-life of the lake.
+The tour starts with a look at the kooyang (eel) holding tank and an overview of their habitat and lifecycle.
+Walk along the boardwalk and out onto the jetty over the lake, where your guide will give you an overview of the Gunditjmara creation story and point out the extensive marine and bird-life of the lake.

 Continue along the western edge of lake to the weir, for a look at the ancient landscape and the extensive range of stone aquaculture sites and fish traps.
 Learn about: